-Sir George Martin (knighted in 1996) was one of the major donors towards the construction of a new concert hall/conference center on the island, used for weekend movies, musical performances, wedding celebrations and the like.
+Sir George Martin (knighted in 1996) was one of the major donors towards the construction of a new concert hall/conference center, used for weekend movies, musical performances, wedding celebrations and the like.

-Salem Village (familiar to the author during the 1970s) lies on the western side of the island and buzzes with life as usual during the day.
+Salem Village lies on the western side of the island and buzzes with life as usual during the day.
 It offers a reasonable night life in bars where natives can play pool or just sit and chat over rum and coke.